nstanford5/ticket-sales/ticket-sales.md

 md5: c425745032273893d106fe3de005f15e
 range: 1-11
 ```
-- Line 4 declares a single `Participant` to bind as the Admin.
+- Line 4 declares a single `{!rsh} Participant` to bind as the Admin.
 - Lines 5-8 declares the parameters to be passed to the contract initially.
 - Line 10 declares a `launched` function, common in this style of application.
 [Why?](https://docs.reach.sh/tut/erc20/#p_15)